Hey, Views Express by the host on this program documented to be almost always right 90, what is it, 99.7% of the time.

 Does anybody believe this?

-Well, I know inside the beltway they do.
+Well, I know inside the Beltway they do.

 Really?

-I thought our own consultants tell us that we can't criticize Obama because the independents don't like that.
+I thought our own consultants tell us that we can't criticize Obama because the Independents don't like that.

-The independents run right back to Democrats.
+The Independents run right back to the Democrats.

 Maybe the independents don't know that.

-Maybe the independent's just plain stupid.
+Maybe the independent is just plain stupid.

-As he accuses Romney of being a tax cheat, as he accuses Romney being a felon, as they accuse Romney of poisoning the water and poisoning the air.
+Because now the independents are flocking back to Obama as he accuses Romney of murder, as he accuses Romney of being a tax cheat, as he accuses Romney of being a felon, as they accuse Romney of poisoning the water and poisoning the air.

-Fox poll says, Obama's negative campaign has worked.
+Fox poll says Obama's negative campaign has worked.

 Well, then why don't Republican negative campaigns work?